 - provide care for a newborn or recently adopted child

-- have worked at least 10 of the 13 months before the date your Dad and Partner Pay period starts, and 330 hours in that 10 month period (just more than a day a week) with no more than an 8 week gap between two consecutive working days (this will change to 12 weeks for anyone who’s baby is born or adopted after January 1, 2020).
+- have worked at least 10 of the 13 months before the date your Dad and Partner Pay period starts, and 330 hours in that 10 month period (just more than a day a week) with no more than an 8-week gap between two consecutive working days (this will change to 12 weeks for anyone who’s baby is born or adopted after January 1, 2020).

 There is an exception to the work test if a premature birth prevented you from meeting it.